 (Shot on 13th Dec 2005, a female worker washed clothes at river carrying her baby on the back, another girl held up an umbrella for her)

-Actually, the local underground water are undrinkable soon.
+Actually, the local underground water is undrinkable soon.
 The fresh well water fetched at the moment is apparent and turns into maroon in no time.
-Very few people can get tap water from other places through tunes installed home, most of the people need to get drinkable water that are trucked in from elsewhere.
+Very few people can get tap water from other places through tunes installed home, most of the people need to get drinkable water that is trucked in from elsewhere.
 At the same time kidney stone becomes one of the most common diseases locally.
-Early in 2003, “Greenpeace” Organization united Sun Yat-sen University conducted a large scale survey in regard to the industry scale, ecological environment and service relations in Guiyu.
-It’s reported that most of the surface water and superficial layer underground water became undrinkable because of the heavy metals in excess of the standards.
+Early in 2003, “Greenpeace” Organization United Sun Yat-sen University conducted a large-scale survey in regard to the industrial scale, ecological environment and service relations in Guiyu.
+It’s reported that most of the surface water and superficial layer of underground water became undrinkable because of the heavy metals in excess of the standards.
 What’s more, the scope of tap water was neither wide thus making its people buy drinking water.
 As a consequence, water transporting industry developed into one important industry locally.

 In accordance with the samples taken from the “Greenpeace” survey, the 6 type of hazardous substances including Lead, Cadmium, Mercury had percolated through the local soil and underground water.

 (Shot in 2005 Guiyu, a worker burning off the useless plastic garbage with raging flames)